dbayardAWS/kinesis-labs/immersionDay/Lab3analyticsSQL/README.md

 ![screenshot](images/Picture13.png)

-### 13. Extend the existing program by adding the following code in addition to the already existing one.
+### 13. Extend the existing program by append the following code to the bottom of the existing SQL.

 ```
 CREATE OR REPLACE STREAM trip_statistics_anomaly_tmp (